 As the parent of a student you have many rights and responsibilities.
-This booklet talks about many of those and laws, policies and statutes which cover them.
-We suggest you read it.
+We urge you to read it.
 We must get the signed form returned or your child may not be able to attend classes.
-This page talks about when your child is absent from school.
-Only in certain cases is it permissible for a student to miss school.

 Teachers build your child's education one day at a time, so every day is essential.
-In elementary, middle, junior, and high school, moving ahead, or even graduation, can be put in jeopardy if too many days are missed.
+Promotion can be put in jeopardy if too many days are missed.
 Work with the teacher when a child must miss school.
 Get homework assignments and review work.
 There is only one chance to get a great education.

-© 2023 Schoolyard CommunicationsTM, all rights reserved
+- © 2023 Schoolyard CommunicationsTM, all rights reserved - recycled paper